 On author, to enter edit mode, insert either editor.html or cf# as the first path segment after the server name :

-On author in Edit mode, the links on a page are not active.
+On author, when using the touch-optimized UI in Edit mode, the links on a page are not active.

 To navigate to a component page, first select Preview mode to activate the links.

 With the component page displayed in the browser, return to Edit mode in order to open the component's edit dialog.

 For general authoring information, view the quick guide to authoring pages.

 If not familiar with the touch-optimized UI, view the documentation on basic handling.